I will have [the Green Lantern ring] after your death! Kyle:

 - When Morth ascends to daemonhood in Exterminatus Now and proclaims that he's going to kill the Inquisitors and then go on a rampage, Eastwood counters that that's hardly Patternari behavior but Morth replies that there's no point in ascending if you can't go on a rampage now and then.
 He is later killed by a Greater Daemon of the Hound, the embodiment of rampaging Attack!
 Attack!
 Attack!.

 - In Goblins when Forgath meets Kore he comments the latter probably wants to give a speech about the nature of evil.
 Mid-sentence, Kore fires a volley of crossbow bolts at Forgath.

 - In the Kim Possible movie "A Sitch in Time'', Drakken is disappointed Shego wants to just kill Kim and co without first expositing her rise to power.

-- This trope actually shows up a lot, the show loves to subvert supervillian tropes.
-2 or 3 Villians were specifically defined by it.
+- This trope actually shows up a lot, as the show loves to subvert supervillain tropes.
+Two or three villains were specifically defined by it.

 - The Simpsons: Sideshow Bob's brother Cecil is about to kill Bart.

 Cecil: "At last I'm going to do what Bob never could.
 Kill Bart Simpson!"